korrykatti/omy-live-stream-source/README.md

 Just deploy it and install the flask package

-make a .env file with stream key also
+make a .env file with stream key also ( KEY = "YOUR STREAM KEY" )

 To change the video change the video.mp4 file